johanbove/johanbove.github.io/introduction.markdown

 permalink: /about/
 ---

-## Perpetually online exploring the zest of the Web in all its interactive facets, virtual and tangible.
+## I am perpetually online exploring the zest of the Web in all its interactive facets, virtual and tangible.

 [1](http://en.wikipedia.org/wiki/Rifleman%27s_Creed) This is my introduction, there are many others like it, but this one is mine.

+## Cool stuff

 I don't always share the coolest online content, but when I do, I do it - mostly - through [Google+](https://plus.google.com/+JohanBové)